skramm/jautocorrect/README.md

 Can't say.
 There is some thing called WSL on Windows, maybe you can give it a try.
 Please let me know.

+### Could this be used independently from Moodle (that is, by directly providing a zip file holding all the programs)?

+Yep, that could work but would require some tweaking of the file name extraction.
+Please post an issue describing your usecase, I'll see if I can fix that.

+That you pr